Contents

 5 | Negative Space

-Negative space is all about space in your shot but is to be balanced against the main part of the subject.
-It’s a commonly used technique, one you’ll have seen in National Geographic, where the text overlays the picture.
-If you look closely, you’ll notice the text is rarely over anything significant, which will usually be the negative space.
+Negative space is all about space in your shot, but it must be balanced against the central part of the subject.
+It’s a common technique you’ll have seen in National Geographic, where text overlays the image.
+If you look closely, you’ll notice the text is rarely over anything significant; it’s usually the negative space.

-Negative space is also useful to help give space to a person and is usually in the direction of the individual’s gaze.
+Negative space also helps create a sense of personal space and is typically oriented toward the individual’s gaze.
 However, composing your shot oppositely can be edgy – getting the subject looking out of the frame instead of into it.
-It’s also helpful when you don’t have a long enough lens to fill the frame appropriately, so stick the subject on the rule of thirds line or a golden point and voila!
+It’s also helpful when you don’t have a long enough lens to fill the frame appropriately, so place the subject on the rule of thirds line or a golden point, and voilà!
 Ha!

 6 | Balancing Elements